 Do not be concerned if your engine sometimes knocks lightly.
-However, if it knocks heavily under most driving conditions while you are using fuel with the recommended octane rating, see your authorized Mazda dealership to prevent any engine damage.
+However, if it knocks heavily under most driving conditions while you are using fuel with the recommended octane rating, see your authorized.

+octane rating, see your authorized Mazda dealership to prevent any engine damage.